Following up on the previous post,

 https://mragarwal.com/business-start-up/is-individual-brand-reputation-really-important/ and the subsequent question, here is my view.

-- If the brand already has a position online one may right away start further marketing efforts and adapt as the market evolves.
+- If the brand already has a position online, one may right away start further marketing efforts and adapt as the market evolves.

 - Thought: It takes research and creativity.
-Ideas can come anytime anywhere.
+Ideas can come anytime, anywhere.
 One has to be in the right place at the right time.

 - Time: Ideas are raw.
-One that sounds brilliant today might sound utterly foolish tomorrow.
+One that sounds brilliant today might seem utterly foolish tomorrow.
 So any idea has to be revisited over and over again to make sure it is not a “one night stand”

 - After reputation, For a marketing campaign, Careful consideration has to be placed on current marketing strategies and future marketing plans of the competitors.
-Competitor research helps save at least 2 years of trial and run strategy.
+Competitor research helps save at least two years of trial and run strategy.

 - There are high chances that the campaign you are thinking has been implemented before and may have succeeded or failed.
 Success or failure, either way, repeating them is a blunder.
-Improvising on them is wise
+Improvising on them is wise.

 - Norman Schwarzkopf rightly said, “The more you sweat in peace, the less you bleed in war.”